 Does insurance cover dental exams?

 Yes.
-It is very likely that your dental insurance plan will cover the full costs of the exam.
+Your dental insurance plan will likely cover the full costs of the exam.
 They will only reimburse you for two routine oral evaluations per year, however.
-If you need more, those will be coming out of your pocket.
+If you need more, you will be paying out of pocket.

 To avoid this inconvenience, we recommend dental plans.
 They are a great way to save up to 60% on all dental procedures.
-There is no need to collect documents or worry about treatment being medically necessary.
+There is no need to collect documents or to worry about whether treatment is medically necessary.
 You can also use them when your insurance is capped out for the year.

 Is a dental check-up free?

-If you are insured you are entitled to a dental exam with no out-of-pocket costs.
-You can also check at your local dental school whether students are willing to conduct a free dental exam.
-They need patients to practice on, which gives those with a low-income a great opportunity to save.
+If you are insured, you may receive dental exams with no out-of-pocket costs.
+You can also check with your local dental school to see whether students are willing to conduct a free dental exam.
+They need patients to practice on, which gives low-income individuals an excellent opportunity to save.